On properties of the space of quantum states and their application to construction of entanglement monotones: Entanglement monotones

-The function $(f\circ\Theta)_{*}^{\sigma}$ in the above example does not also satisfy requirements EM-3c and EM-5a.
-This is a general feature of any $\sigma$-convex roof not coinciding with the corresponding $\mu$-convex roof. $\square$
+The function $(f\circ\Theta)_{*}^{\sigma}$ in Remark~\ref{r6} does not also satisfy requirements EM-3c) and EM-5a).
+This is a general feature of any $\sigma$-convex roof not coinciding with the corresponding $\mu$-convex roof.

-The above remark and the assertions of theorem \ref{main} show that the function $(f\circ\Theta)_{*}^{\sigma}$ either coincides with the function $(f\circ\Theta)_{*}^{\mu}$ (if $f$ is upper semicontinuous) or may not satisfy the basic requirement EM\nobreakdash- 1 of entanglement monotone (if $f$ is lower semicontinuous).
+Remark \ref{r6} and Theorem \ref{t2} show that the function $(f\circ\Theta)_{*}^{\sigma}$ either coincides with the function $(f\circ\Theta)_{*}^{\mu}$ (if $f$ is upper semicontinuous) or may not satisfy the basic requirement EM-1 of entanglement monotones (if $f$ is lower semicontinuous).
 Thus the $\mu$-convex roof construction seems to be more \textit{preferable} candidate on the role of infinite dimensional generalization of the convex roof construction of entanglement monotones.
-Thus we will use the following notation
+Thus we will use the following notation: